There are currently 22 terms in this directory beginning with the letter A.

 Articulation

-A formal agreement which enables a student to progress from a course at another institution to a course at the Institution with a specified amount of credit.
+A formal agreement which enables a student to progress from a course educational institution to a course at this Institution with a specified amount of credit, facilitating student progression from one course to another

 Assessment